hygraph/hygraph-examples/gatsby-source-plugin-blog/README.md

 # GraphCMS starter blog with Gatsby & gatsby-source-graphcms
 The default Gatsby starter

-For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/)
+For an overview of how things work in `Gatsby` please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/)

 ## How to start
 ```